leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/editing/vertices.rst

    :Menu:      :menuselection:`Vertex`
    :Hotkey:    :kbd:`Ctrl-V`

-This page covers many of the tools in the :menuselection:`Vertex` menu.
+This page covers many of the tools in the *Vertex* menu.
 These are tools that work primarily on vertex selections, however, some also work with edge or face selections.